A Festival of Nine Lessons and Carols

 The service includes carols and readings from the Bible.
 The opening carol is always 'Once in Royal David's City', and there is always a new, specially commissioned carol.

-You can still download the booklets from previous years.
+The 2014 booklet will be available in December, but you can still download the booklets from previous years.

 Note: another carol service, Carols from King's, is recorded for television earlier in December and broadcast by BBC2 on Christmas Eve.
 The service is for members of the College and is by invitation only.